Skip to main content

 For speed, distance questions, it’s good to realise that time can be the common dimension instead of having to consider speed, location separately we can just combine them into time.

+• Backtracking boilerplate: because of the earlier point about how there’s a common thread between solving problems via backtracking (recursive framing) and solving it using a monotonic stack (iterative framing).
 The comments here show the first few things to think about when implementing the backtrack:

 1